knopkem/yaps/ReadMe.txt

 + build

 Usage:
-+ you need exiv2 AND exiftool available (either from path or in bin folder)
++ you need exiv2 AND exiftool available (either from path or copied into the bin folder)